rjspencer/docs/theming.md

     defaults to `5`

+order
+:	the order in which to show the videos

+    accepted values are `asc` or `desc`

+    defaults to `desc`

 accountid
 : a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account